Muskan-yadav1903/CompareCart-Website/README.md

 # Frontend Technologies
-- HTML & CSS: Used for structuring and styling the web pages.
+- HTML & CSS : Used for structuring and styling the web pages.
-- JavaScript: Implements interactivity, dynamic content, and functionality like add-to-cart and wishlist.
+- JavaScript : Implements interactivity, dynamic content, and functionality like add-to-cart and wishlist.
-- SCSS: Enhances CSS with variables, nesting, and reusable mixins to ensure scalability and maintainability.
+- SCSS : Enhances CSS with variables, nesting, and reusable mixins to ensure scalability and maintainability.